All Episodes

 We got to give credit where credit is due.

-Nobody's ever been able to prove it, but it was always thought that it was Andrew came up with that line.
+Nobody's ever been able to prove it, but it was always thought that it was Andrew who came up with that line.

-Now, Paladino knows nothing but the truth.
+Now, Palladino knows nothing but the truth.

-He's one of these guys like my brother.
+He's one of these guys, like my brother.

-Whatever he's feeling, he'll tail say it.
+Whatever he's feeling, he'll say it.

 If he's constipated, he'll tell you he's constipated and ask you if you are and how you deal with it.

-Paladino, there's there's there's no governor here.
+Palladino, there's no governor here.

 And what he says is just the truth.